 - Diversity (Diversität)

 Diversity as a resource for innovation and creativity is one of the central questions facing universities given the decreasing heterogeneity of students and academics.
-The objective therefore is to provide insight into both the theoretical foundations of diversity research and also the practical diversity skills required for profile-building, with the areas of gender, internationalisation and social demography among those covered here.
+The objective therefore is to provide insight into both the theoretical foundations of diversity research and also the practical diversity skills required for profile-building, with the areas of gender, internationalisation and social background among those covered here.

 - Networking (Netzwerken)